Aleksiberg/qa-portfolio/test-cases/login-test-cases.md

 4. Click "Login" button

 ## Expected result
-An error message is displayed indicating that the password field is required
+Error message is displayed indicating that the password field is required